Adobe-Marketing-Cloud/aem-guides-wknd-events/README.md

 If you have a running AEM instance you can build and package the whole project and deploy into AEM with

     mvn clean install -PautoInstallPackage

-Depending on your maven configuration, you may find it helpful to force the resolution of the Adobe pubic repo with

-    mvn clean install -PautoInstallPackage -Padobe-public

 Or to deploy it to a publish instance, run